Mudhoney: Reprise: 1992–1999

 Mudhoney's first album with Reprise was Piece of Cake.
 In a 2008 Mojo magazine article, Turner explained the album references "how easily things had come to them ... the songs were kinda half-baked ..."
 They also contributed a track "Overblown" at this time to the soundtrack to the film Singles.

 With their 1995 album My Brother the Cow they mixed their earlier and more recent sound, but Turner explained in an article in Mojo, "There was a backlash after Kurt [Cobain] killed himself.
 The English press were so angry that we were still around.
 Those were some of the worst reviews we'd ever gotten.
 We were mocked for still existing."
 The press was not all negative, as the album received praise in certain U.S. publications, including People magazine: "Leave the brooding anthems to Pearl Jam.
 Mudhoney delivers pure grunge—messy music that casts a powerful spell."

 In 1996, Mudhoney appeared in the comedy movie Black Sheep, starring Chris Farley and David Spade.
 The band was shown performing at an MTV concert and then speaking with Farley backstage.
 Tomorrow Hit Today was released in September 1998.
 The album demonstrated a blues-rock influence, and the band used record producer Jim Dickinson, who worked with The Rolling Stones.
 They recorded the set in three different cities.

-After a few years of touring, Reprise decided to release Mudhoney.
+After a few years of touring, Reprise decided to cut ties with Mudhoney.
 Subsequently, Lukin left the band.
 They released March to Fuzz, a retrospective compilation album.